Invasive worms found in Indiana

 “Obviously, this problem is very likely to be much more widespread than currently known,” Creswell said.
 “As people become more aware they will begin to report it more often.”

-Asian jumping worms have been in North America for a while, having first been recognized as a problem about a decade ago when they were discovered in the Great Smokey Mountains National Park, Sam Chan, an invasive species specialist with Oregon Sea Grant at Oregon State University, said.
+Asian jumping worms have been in North America for a while, having first been recognized as a problem about a decade ago when they were discovered in the Great Smokey Mountains National Park, said Sam Chan, an invasive species specialist with Oregon Sea Grant at Oregon State University.

 “Probably brought here from Asia at least seven decades ago, but we actually don’t know when it happened,” said Chan.